How Can Patients with Diabetes Prevent PAD

 I can’t emphasize this enough.
 If you’re a diabetic and have a cut on your foot or your toe that doesn’t heal within one week, see a vascular specialist immediately.
 Or at the very least, see your podiatrist.
 Wounds need immediate attention, and can quickly worsen if they’re not treated appropriately.

-If you have diabetes and are at risk for amputation, please request an appointment with Dr. Rundback at NJ Endovascular & Amputation Prevention today.
+If you have diabetes and are at risk for amputation, please schedule an appointment with Dr. Rundback at NJ Endovascular & Amputation Prevention today.

 Learn more about vascular health, prevention, and care for Peripheral Artery Disease.